leonardocfor/HPRC-Cluster-deployment/README.md

 ### File system
 -----
 File system installation: In a HPRC cluster, the file system can be any technology traditionally used in Supercomputing.
 For a simple cluster, Network File System (NFS) will suffy.
+For this example, the folder /exports/home will be shared from the master node

 #### Master node